 Professional subjects such as law and medicine are studied at the postgraduate level.
 Master’s degrees typically take two years to complete and PhD’s take between four and seven years to complete.
 The academic year runs from August/September to April/May.

-View an extensive summary of the Canadian educational system and curriculum at AUCC's Director of Canadian Universities website.
+View an extensive summary of the Canadian educational system and curriculum at the Council of Ministers of Education, Canada (CMEC) website.

 The Study in Canada website allows you to search nearly all forms of educational opportunities including: elementary and secondary schools, undergraduate school, graduate/professional schools, language schools and online-distance learning courses.